ashwin2rai/no_more_backlogs/README.md

 Investors, resellers, and gaming enthusiasts are always interested in knowing if a new video game will be commercially sucessful.
 This information can be used in a variety of ways but most importantly as a signal for investment decisions since the gaming market is very volatile.

 InvestiGame uses Machine Learning tools and the `AutoClassifier` package to calculate and predict how video games will perform on the market using social media text analytics, publisher/developer info, and professional reviews for the game.
 New games that are about to be released are searched for, the model retrained, and added to the database each day through `Cron`.
+This backend is then deployed into production as a WebApp using `Flask`, `GUnicorn`, and Amazon Web Services as well as an Android APK app developed using `Kivy` and `Buildozer`.
+The web app can be accessed at [**http://www.processwith.me**](http://www.processwith.me) and the Android app can be compiled using `Buildozer` from the source files in the KivyApp folder.

 This project was developed as part of the [**Insight Data Science**](https://www.insightdatascience.com/) program at Toronto, Jan 2020 session.
 The end-to-end pipeline was developed in 4 weeks with the timeline being:
 - 1st Week: brainstorming and feedback